paraseba/rrss/README.md

 This way, sessions will last for an hour since the last change, and the background thread will search for old sessions every minute.

+### Advanced use

+rrss is highly configurable.
+You can create your own Redis session store, using rrss Steps.
+Steps are phases of operation in the store.
+For example, key translation and persistence, are implemented as Steps in rrss.
+Other example of Step in rrss code is session expiring.

+Read the documentation for more information on Steps.

 ### Installation

 Add [rrss/rrss "0.2.1-SNAPSHOT"] to your leiningen dependencies